luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == Populism and Popularity <populism-and-popularity>

+#figure(
+  image("figures/figure_2.svg", width: 100%),
+  // placement: auto,
+  caption: [
+    Negative Binomial Regression on Number of Likes per Video.
+Anti-elitism is z-transformed by the channel mean.
+Channel and Anti-Elitism are modeled using an interaction effect.
+We control for the year of release and video length.
+  ]
+) <fig:populism_dimensions>

 A key finding here is that only the populist parties (both AfD channels and the Left) show a clear correlation between the number of likes of a video and populist dimensions.
 This suggests that people who watch videos from populist parties do so deliberately and in search of anti-elitist content.
 This effect is not seen for people-centrism.